Dash-Industry-Forum/Guidelines-Security/10-General.inc.md

 Example `default_KID`: `72c3ed2c-7a5f-4aad-902f-cbef1efe89a9`
 </div>

 Advisement: While the `default_KID` format visually resembles a UUID, it is not exactly the same.
-UUIDs have constraints on the byte values permitted at certain positions in the data structure, whereas [[!CENC]] sets no constraints on the values in `default_KID`, only specifying the format of the string itself. [[!CMAF]] recommends that the value in the string conform to UUID but this is not mandatory.
+UUIDs have constraints on the byte values permitted at certain positions in the data structure, whereas [[!CENC]] sets no constraints on the values in `default_KID`. [[!CENC]] defines only the format of the string and merely recommends that the value in the string conform to UUID.

 A [=content key=] and its identifier are shared between all [=DRM systems=], whereas the mechanisms used for key acquisition and content protection are largely [=DRM system=] specific.
 Different DASH adaptation sets are often protected by different [=content keys=].